cinnData/DataSci/12. Recommender systems/README.md

 ### Collaborative filtering (1): The user-based approach

-In order to simplify later calculations, the similarity of two users is set to zero the following cases:
+In order to simplify later calculations, the similarity of two users is set to zero in the following cases:

 * When the adjusted cosine formula returns a negative value.

-* If the ratings of two customers have no intersection.
+* When the ratings of two customers have no intersection.

 * When there no is variation in the two rows involved, so the adjusted cosine is 0/0.

-The neighbors of a customer are the customers with highest similarity.
-Although there is no definite idea about the optimal number of neighbors to be used in recommender systems, a number in the range 20--50 is reasonable, according to the experts.
+The neighbors of a user are those users with highest similarity.
+Although there is no definite idea about the optimal number of neighbors to be used in recommender systems, a number in the range 20-50 is reasonable, according to the experts.
 Because of the sparsity of the similarity data, some users may not have enough neighbors.

 Once the neighbors of a user *u* have been determined, we can calculate a predicted rating for every item the user has not rated yet.
 The predicted rating is calculated as the weighted average of the ratings of the neighbors, if available, with the weights given by the similarities.
 The formula is

 <img src="https://render.githubusercontent.com/render/math?math=\large \hat R(u,i) = \bar R(u) %2B \frac{\displaystyle \sum_v\big[R(v,i) - \bar R(v)\big]\,s(u,v)} {\displaystyle \sum_v s(u,v)}\,,">

-where *R*(*u*,*i*) is the rating of restaurant *i* by user *u*, *s*(*u*,*v*) is the similarity between users *u* and *v*, and the sum is performed across the neighbors of the user *u* who rated item *i*.
+where *R*(*u*,*i*) is the rating of item *i* by user *u*, *s*(*u*,*v*) is the similarity between users *u* and *v*, and the sum is performed across the neighbors of the user *u* who rated item *i*.

 ### Collaborative filtering (2): The item-based approach